 There is no shortage of great Georgia golf resorts.
-From stunning mountain links, to scenic coastal greens, to stellar Atlanta area golf resorts — there are a lot of holes to play.
+From stunning mountain links, to scenic coastal greens, to stellar Atlanta-area golf resorts — there are a lot of holes to play in the Peach State.

-For non-golfers, the 18th hole and views are visible from the patio at The Creag, McLemore’s chef driven restaurant and bar.
+For non-golfers, the 18th hole and views are visible from the patio at The Creag, McLemore’s chef-driven restaurant and bar.
 For those playing the course, you’ll need a great tee shot to set up the 18th hole.
 Tip: stay right.
-And get the pimento cheese hush puppies at The Creag.

-There are six different tees, so no matter your golf acumen, you can still enjoy this course.
+There are six different tees, so no matter your golf acumen, you can enjoy this course.
 Overall, you want to be able to drive well, so practice a bit before heading out.
 Tee shots are dramatic, and offer a bit of elevation pop.
-You will need to add distance to clear a few ravines, shorthand for expect to lose a few balls.
+You will need to add distance to clear a few ravines, which is shorthand for “expect to lose a few balls.”
 No worries though, McLemore provides ball drop areas, so take your best shot, and drop on the other side if needed.

 McLemore is a destination resort in the making, and the journey begins well before the guard gate as you wind your way up Lookout Mountain, past gorgeous hardwood forests and into the clouds.

 McLemore may be best known as a golf destination, but their hiking trails are amazing.
 Along the miles of paths, you’ll find a scenic overlook complete with Adirondack chairs and fire pit, at least four waterfalls, a pine forest, mammoth rock outcroppings, and ‘Inspiration Point’ – a peaceful overlook that is sure to take your breath away.